 During her youth, Kelly was a part of two seemingly polar activities: sports and theatre.
 She loves basketball and, as captain of the Varsity Girls' Basketball team, helped lead her team to their first District Championship in years.
 Her love for theatre allowed her to lead the Thespian Society as President, and she was awarded an "Oscar" her senior year for her work in "Murder on Center Stage."
 A self proclaimed nerd and lover of learning, Kelly graduated high school as Valedictorian.

 It was in college when she was pursuing her BA in Theatre Performance when things really started to "click" for Kelly as she enrolled in her first stage combat class.
 Immediately she was hooked, quickly learning the concepts of hand-to-hand battle and learning such weapons as rapier, dagger, and broadsword.
 Around the same time, Kelly competed and won the title of National Cherry Queen which allowed her to travel as the official ambassador of the National Cherry Festival and the entire cherry industry.
-It was during her reign that she travelled to California for the first time, and while she was a visitor of the Rose Bowl, she knew that she would call this place home before long.
+It was during her reign that she travelled to California for the first time, and while she was a visitor of the Tournament of Roses, she knew that she would call this place home.